cwcyau/healthdatascienceacademy/faq.md

 ## Can my university be a part of this?

 Yes.
 The Academy is looking to work with further partners across the UK to develop this initiative.

+## Are you trying to be all things to all people?

+We would like to!
+But, ultimately the practical limitations of time and resources will require us to focus on specific target areas.
+These will determine on levels of community engagement and opportunity.